World traveler Clown Tom Bolton

 Czech National Museum

-The Czech National Museum is vast.
+The Czech National Museum seen behind the statue below right is vast.
 It’s in the center of the city on Wenceslas Square shown here.
 It contains the Museum of Natural Science, the Historical Museum, the Naprstek Museum of Asia, African, and American Cultures, the National Museum Library, the Central Office of Museology and the Museum of Czech Music.
+The picture below left was taken in central Prague and I think is also a museum but I forget exactly what it was.

 American fast food takes over